tallforasmurf/CHIP8IDE/readme.md

 Now you can go back to the Memory window and click STEP.
 The `LD V5, K` instruction finds a key down, and it can complete.
 Click STEP again and note the value `0D` in register V5.

 You now have the tools to load, edit, run and debug CHIP-8 programs.
-In the `extras` folder look for the file `CONTENTS`.
+Look for the file `CONTENTS` in the `extras` folder.
 It lists all the programs and documents in that folder, with suggestions on how some of them might be improved.

 ## History